 For additional information, please contact Aaron Breaux at firstname.lastname@example.org.

 The STM Science Club exists to foster interest in Science beyond High School.
 We achieve this by educating students about the full science curriculum at STM, featuring speakers who explore various university-level science majors and potential careers in the field.
 Monthly meetings and an annual field trip are also part of our activities

 Please contact email@example.com for more information.

 The Spanish Club is comprised of any students interested in learning about the Spanish language and culture, no matter what language they have formally studied in school.
 We sponsor activities that promote understanding and goodwill among different ethnic groups and enhance creativity in diversity.
 The club sponsors school-wide activities to provide authentic Hispanic cultural experiences and disseminate the traditions and customs of the Spanish-speaking community.

-The Speech and Drama Club at St. Thomas More extends its membership to any student who is interested in competitive speaking.
+The Speech and Drama Club extends its membership to any current student who is interested in competitive speaking.
 The members attend approximately 24 speech tournaments throughout the year.
 This organization also hosts its own tournament and presents a large-scale theatrical production during the spring semester.
 STM has an active and nationally recognized speech and debate program.
-To be a member you must:

 - Go to three speech tournaments your first year of speech

-For additional information, please contact Scott Johnstone at firstname.lastname@example.org (ext.
-147).
+For additional information, please contact Megan Broussard at email@example.com.

 The purpose of the Student Council is to create unity among students, administration, faculty, clubs, and community by establishing communication channels.
 The Students Council shall coordinate, evaluate all school clubs.
 It shall promote school spirit and positive club interaction and encourage an attitude of Christian values based on our school's philosophy.